Embassy of Cuba, Washington, D.C.

-The Cuban Embassy in Washington, D.C. is the diplomatic mission of Cuba to the United States of America.
-It is located at 2630 16th Street Northwest, in the Adams Morgan neighborhood.
+The Cuban Embassy in Washington, D.C. is the diplomatic mission of Cuba to the United States.
+It is located at 2630 16th Street Northwest, in the Meridian Hill neighborhood.
 The building was originally constructed in 1917 as the Cuban embassy, and served in that capacity until the United States severed relations with Cuba in 1961.

-On July 1, 2015, US President Barack Obama announced the formal restoration of diplomatic relations between the United States and Cuba.
+On July 1, 2015, U.S. President Barack Obama announced the formal restoration of diplomatic relations between the United States and Cuba.
 The building resumed its role as the Cuban Embassy on July 20, 2015.
+The U.S. government waived ambassadorial representation, opting for a Chargé d'Affaires as their diplomatic envoy.

 History

 From 1977 to 2015, the former Cuban Embassy housed the Cuban Interests Section in the United States.
 The interests section was staffed by Cubans and operated independently, but it was formally a section of the protecting power's embassy.
 From 1977 to 1991, it operated as the Cuba Interests Section of the Czechoslovak Embassy to the United States.
 In 1991, the post-Communist government of Czechoslovakia refused to continue its sponsorship of Cuba.
 From 1991 to 2015, the Cuban Interests Section operated under the Swiss Embassy, until diplomatic relations were re-established and the building resumed its role as the Cuban embassy.

-On May 19, 1979, Omega 7 detonated a bomb in the building, which did more damage to the Lithuanian legation next door.
+On May 19, 1979, the now-defunct anti-Castro Cuban group Omega 7 detonated a bomb in the building, which did more damage to the Lithuanian legation next door.

 On April 30, 2020, a gunman opened fire at the building with an AK-47 style rifle.
 No one was injured, and the gunman, a 42-year-old man from Aubrey, Texas, was arrested.
 Though the gunman's motivation was not officially known, a police report called it a "suspected hate crime".